 However, if it happens that your WordPress hosting company doesn’t enforce that and you are getting the error, we will show you how to fix it in this tutorial.

 Before we go any further, we are assuming that your website runs on Apache or Nginx web servers.
 Unsure which yours run on?
 Reach out to your host provider

 For Apache Server

-For websites that run on Apache server, fixing Vary accept-encoding header warning will require making edits to the configuration file of the website, which is known as the .htaccess file.
+For websites that run on Apache server, fixing Vary accept-encoding header warning requires making edits to the configuration file of the website, that is the .htaccess file.

 But before making any edit, we recommend that you create a backup for your website.